Spark conversations with a sophisticated edge

 Does Fish Oil Help Gout?

-According to a 2019 study published in the journal Arthritis & Rheumatology, dietary omega-3 may work prophylactically to prevent gout flare-ups.
-While a second earlier study came to a similar conclusion in that those with lower levels of omega-3 tend to have more gout flare-ups.
+Answer at a Glance: According to a 2019 study published in the journal Arthritis & Rheumatology, dietary omega-3 fish oil shows promising potential in preventing gout flare-ups.
+A second earlier study came to a similar conclusion: those with lower levels of omega-3 tend to have more gout flare-ups.

 Omega 3 Has Anti-Inflammatory Effects

-Many studies have demonstrated the anti-inflammatory effects of omega-3 fatty acids.
-EPA and DHA found in omega-3 fatty acids block inflammatory cytokines and prostaglandins and convert them into anti-inflammatory chemicals called resolvins.
+Many studies have robustly demonstrated the potent anti-inflammatory effects of omega-3 fatty acids.
+EPA and DHA, found in omega-3 fatty acids, effectively block inflammatory cytokines and prostaglandins, converting them into anti-inflammatory chemicals called resolvins.
 [1]

 Dietary Omega-3 Polyunsaturated Fatty Acids Lowers Risk of Recurrent Gout Flares